Kathy Cramer

 Katherine J. Cramer (born 1970) is an American political scientist.
-She is a professor in the political science department at the University of Wisconsin–Madison and director of the Morgridge Center for Public Service.
+She is a professor in the political science department at the University of Wisconsin–Madison and former director of the Morgridge Center for Public Service.

 Career

 Cramer is the author of The Politics of Resentment, a book based on almost a decade of studying political attitudes in rural Wisconsin through ethnography.
-She argues that "rural consciousness" acts as a basis for rural residents to form a social identity and as a lens through which they "think about themselves, other people, and public affairs."
-According to Cramer, a driver of political sentiment in rural Wisconsin is the beliefs among voters that "I’m not getting my fair share of power, stuff or respect" and "All the decisions are made in Madison and Milwaukee and nobody’s listening to us".
+She argues that many rural residents understand politics through the lens of "rural consciousness," an identity as a rural person combined with a sense of injustice.
+This sense of injustice shows up as a perception that they do not receive their fair share of resources, power or respect, such as a sense that "people like me, in places like this don't get their fair share of respect" and "All the decisions are made in Madison and Milwaukee and nobody’s listening to us".
 Cramer has found this "rural resentment" comes partly from changes to rural life and partly from massive changes in the economy.
 Rural people, she asserts, feel overlooked and disrespected by elites; they work hard, yet they see the "good life" is passing them by, which is one reason why they voted for Donald Trump in the 2016 election.